-Phil Dye is a Sydney based author, journalist, lecturer and musician.
-He is the author of The father lode published by Allen and Unwin (1998 and 2011), 101 ways to improve your business writing (2006 and 2009) and The Australian sport media management and public relations manual (2013).
-He is also the writer of the global sports-music hit ‘Sachin Tendulkar – God of Cricket’ which was broadcast on nearly every radio station in India and covered in virtually every Indian newspaper (see HERE OR HERE)
+Phil Dye is a Sydney based writer, entrepreneur, educator and entertainer.
+He is the author of The father lode published by Allen and Unwin (1998 and 2011), 101 ways to improve your business writing (2006 and 2009) and The Australian sport media management manual (2013).
+He is also the writer of the Indian sports-music hit ‘Sachin Tendulkar – God of Cricket’ which was broadcast India-wide on the retirement of The Little Master. (see HERE OR HERE)

 Feel free to comment on the writing you read in the categories at right.
 Most pieces have been published by newspapers throughout Australia yet a few are published only on this site.

 Enjoy your reading, and once again, feel free to praise, condemn or question.
-It’s these traits that make for a healthy society. email firstname.lastname@example.org
+It’s these traits that make for a healthy society.
+Email HERE